Street Law Special Projects

 - Fourth, the Mentor firm or organization assists the class to prepare for the mock trial competition.
 This is typically the most extensive and intensive assistance provided by the Mentors

-Each year, the D.C.
-Street Law Project culminates with a Mock Trial Tournament.
+Each Spring, the Street Law Program holds a Mock Trial Tournament.
 This tournament pits teams of students from District of Columbia high schools against each other in a test of advocacy.

 Coached by their law student instructors and lawyers from mentor law firms, the high school students prepare over a six week period to be lawyers and witnesses in a complex and controversial case.
 During that time, they master the facts, analyze the witness statements, statutes, case law and documents, hone their oral skills, practice courtroom procedures, and master trial skills and rules of evidence.
 The contestants litigate a hypothetical lawsuit based on a complex scenario composed by the clinic staff.
 Superior Court judges, local attorneys and law students volunteer their time to serve as judges and scorers.

 The two preliminary rounds of the competition are held at the Superior Court in the District of Columbia.
 Approximately 400 students in up to 40 teams from all street law classes participate in the tournament.
 Over 400 parents, teachers, principals, and friends have observed the trials each night.
-The final round of the tournament takes place in the moot courtroom at the Georgetown University Law Center.
+The final round of the tournament takes place at the Georgetown University Law Center.

-Since 2011, the Street Law High Schools Clinic has partnered with the D.C.
+Since 2011, the Street Law Program has partnered with the D.C.
 Human Rights Commission and Chief Judge David Simmons.
 During fall semester, Street Law classes around the district a three part unit on Human Rights involving: 1) learning and activities focusing on global human rights and the Universal Declaration of Human Rights, 2) the D.C.
 Human Rights Act, and 3) preparation of projects for a multimedia contest centering around the theme of the DC Human Rights Act.
 Contestants submit poetry, rap, visual art, music, comics, sculpture, and other demonstratives to show their unique and thorough understanding and interpretation of the statute and how it applies to their lives in the District.
-The projects are displayed at Georgetown Law Center, where prizes are awarded during Human Rights celebration.
+The projects are displayed at Georgetown University Law Center, where prizes are awarded during Human Rights celebration.
 Finalists subsequently attend a reception sponsored by the D.C.
 Human Rights Commission.
-In 2012, over 150 high school student projects were submitted for the competition.
+In 2015, over 250 high school students participated in the competition.